Monster storm across the US sparks scores of tornadoes and fire, killing at least 17

 Violent tornadoes that ripped through parts of the U.S. proved deadly as well as destructive as whipping winds moved east into the Mississippi Valley and Deep South on Saturday, with at least 17 people killed and scores of homes decimated.

-The most fatalities as of Saturday morning were in Missouri, authorities said, which was lashed by twisters overnight that resulted in at least 11 deaths.
+The most fatalities as of Saturday morning were in Missouri, authorities said, which was pounded by scattered twisters overnight that resulted in at least 11 deaths.
 The Missouri State Highway Patrol also reported that multiple people were injured.

 The deaths included a man who was killed after a tornado ripped apart his home.